Sunday, August 8, 2021

 2018 was different.

-As a surfer, most of my friends had either seen a shark in the water, or been called out because of a shark sighting.
-My friends and I had begun to alter our behavior to try to mitigate any shark encounters: we didn't get up and surf "dawn patrol" or surf into the darkness, as we had relished, in years past.
+Most of the surfers I know had either seen a shark in the water, or been called out because of a shark sighting.
+My friends and I had begun to alter our behavior to try to mitigate any shark encounters: We didn't get up and surf "dawn patrol" or surf into the darkness, as we had relished in years past.
 We also started avoiding Nauset public beach in Orleans (during the summer,) because Nauset had by far the most sightings.
 After our experience at Coast Guard beach, a few years prior, we were kind of avoiding that beach, too.
 In fact, we were surfing more on the South Coast, Rhode Island and the South Shore; consciously, or sub-consciously, as a result.

 I rented a beach cottage in Wellfleet over Labor Day week, the unofficial last week of summer in 2018; as i had in prior years.
 I brought the boards, plans for bbq, beers and surf with friends was on tap.
 A very peaceful, relaxing and beautiful time of year on Cape Cod.
 Crowds are down, traffic is light, and the shadows are getting longer.
 The sun doesn't blind you at 6 am, like it does, coming over the Atlantic, in June and July.